 - a skilled "tentmaker" missionary in countries closed to traditional missionaries

-- a nurse within a U.S. ministry to the underprivileged
+- a nurse within a ministry to medically under-served areas—in the USA or abroad.

 How it Works